brandon-rhodes/backpacking-planner/Articles/North-Kaibab/text.md

 On the diagram,
 it’s easy enough to see
-where the trail’s rugged diagonal line leaves the $Xgr basement rock that the diagram has colored orange and enters the $Yb that’s colored lime green.
+where the trail’s rugged diagonal line leaves the $Xgr basement rock that the diagram color-codes orange and enters the $Yb that’s coded green.
 On the real trail,
 the contact between the two layers is hidden somewhere beneath the trail’s cobbles.